saipranathid/sdudigani_vsd-hdp/Day 16/README.md

      {\text{Width of the core area}}
 $$

-- **Core Utilisation** defines the area occupied by macros, standard cells and other cells.
+- **Core Utilization** defines the area occupied by macros, standard cells and other cells.
 If Core utilisation is 70% - 70% of core area is used for placing the standard cells, macros and other cells while remaining 30% can be used for routing.
 In other words it is the area occupied by the netlist.

 $$
 \text{Utilization Factor}